ccmjs/mkaul-components/paper_generator/README.md

     }
 </script>
 ```
-Instead of writing your own function `my_plots` into the HTML file directly, you can load it from external in three ways:
+Instead of writing your own function `my_plots` into the HTML file directly, you can load it from external files in three ways:
 * via script tag
 * via ES6 import
 * via _ccm_-load